cybertoothca/ember-cli-font-awesome-sass/README.md

     @import "ember-cli-font-awesome-sass";
     ...

+### Alternate Font Path?

+By default, this addon takes care of the font paths for you.
+If for some reason you need to customize this path, you can do so by supplying the `$fa-font-path` variable value before you import `ember-cli-font-awesome-sass`.  __Make sure the path you specify includes the trailing slash!__

+    // `app/styles/app.scss`
+    ...
+    $fa-font-path: '/some/absolute/path'
+    @import 'ember-cli-font-awesome-sass';
+    ...

 ### Troubleshooting And Tips

 1. You need `ember-cli-sass` to be configured in your application.
 This means that by default your styles have been compiled inside your `app/styles/app.scss` file.
-If you've adjusted the configuration to use a different file, then you must add the `@import "ember-cli-font-awesome-sass"` directive there.
+If you've adjusted the configuration to use a different file, then you must add the `@import 'ember-cli-font-awesome-sass'` directive there.
 1. As font-awesome version updates are made available, simply reinstall your bower packages and in some cases update your `bower.json` to ensure the version